 The HOLD/RST bit is used to determine whether HOLD or RESET function should be implemented on the hardware pin for 8-pin packages.
 When HOLD/RST=1, the HOLD#/RESET# pin acts as RESET# pin.
 The hardware RESET function is available when QE=0.
 If QE=1, The RESET function is disabled, and the HOLD#/RESET# pin acts as dedicated data I/O pin.
-For TFBGA24 and WLCSP (3-2-3 ball array) packages, a dedicated RESET# is used to do the hardware RESET and it is independent of QE bit setting.
 The RESET# pin goes low for a minimum period of tRLRH (1μs) will reset the flash.
 After reset cycle, the flash is at the following states:

-- Standby mode

-- All the volatile bits will return to the default status as power on.
+- Standby mode - All the volatile bits will return to the default status as power on.